Create an API Product

 Next you will click on the Create a Route button to start the route creation wizard.

-On the General page of the New Route wizard you will fill out the Name of the route and the Namespace in which you want the route resource to be created.
+On the General page of the New Route wizard you will fill out the Name of the route and set the destination(s) for the route.

-In our example, we will use the name petstore-v2 and the namespace default.
+In our example, we will use the name petstore-v2.

 From the Add Destinations list on the left, find the petstore (8080) destination.

-Click on the green plus button to add it to the Selected Destinations list.
+Click on the item to add it to the Selected Destinations list.

 Had we selected multiple destinations on the previous page, we could assign different weights to each destination.
-There is only one destination in our example, so leave the value set to
+There is only one destination in our example, so there is no need to set a weight.

-1 and click on Create Route to finish the route creation process.
+Click on Create Route to complete the route creation process.

-The next step is to associate this route as the default route for the Petstore Product v2 API Product version 1.0.
+The next step is to associate this route as the default route for the Petstore Product v2 API Product version v1.